‘Days Of Our Lives’ Spoilers: Abby Considers Abortion, Gabi Reveals The Baby Bombshell

 — Days of our Lives (@nbcdays) July 19, 2018

 Meanwhile, Will Horton (Chandler Massey) is set to receive a shocking note.
-Will and his former husband, Sonny Kiriakis (Freddie Smith) recently covered up the death of Leo Stark (Greg Rikaart) and now his body is missing.
+Will and his former husband, Sonny Kiriakis (Freddie Smith), recently covered up the death of Leo Stark (Greg Rikaart) and now his body is missing.
 Perhaps the person who moved Leo’s body will begin sending threatening notes to Will and Sonny, and they may even blackmail the two men in hopes of getting something out of them.
-Although Days of our Lives has yet to reveal what happened to Leo’s body, anyone could be behind the note, including Vivian Alamain (Louise Sorel), whom everyone believes is dead.
+Although Days of Our Lives has yet to reveal what happened to Leo’s body, anyone could be behind the note, including Vivian Alamain (Louise Sorel), whom everyone believes is dead.

-Elsewhere in Salem, Days of our Lives viewers will watch as Eli Grant will continue to support Lani Price (Sal Stowers) after the death of their son, David Abraham Grant.
+Elsewhere in Salem, Days of Our Lives viewers will watch as Eli Grant will continue to support Lani Price (Sal Stowers) after the death of their son, David Abraham Grant.
 The pair, who conceived the child during a one night stand, where heartbroken to find out that their baby boy had died when Lani went into premature labor at only six months along.

 The pair are currently not romantically involved, but fans could eventually see more sparks between them.
 Not only are they good friends, but they will be leaning on one another during this difficult time in their lives.